usu-cidi/qa-update/doc/progress.md

 * Started looking at getting course report from Box
 * Was successfully able to access an Excel file from Box and read into a dataframe!!
 * Tested with the actual course file and it works!!
+  * Should be super easy to use since I originally read the excel file into a dataframe so it should work the same

 ### TODO: